solivagant 🔆¶

 [!IMPORTANT] When passing a

-composable, the NavHost will take care of setting up the navigator by callingNavigationSetup(navigator)
+NavEventNavigatortoNavHostcomposable, the NavHost will take care of setting up the navigator by callingNavigationSetup(navigator).If you don’t pass a “global”

-in each destination composable.@JvmField val StartScreenDestination: NavDestination = ScreenDestination<StartScreenRoute> { NavigationSetup(navigator = koinInject()) StartScreen() } @JvmField val SearchProductScreenDestination: NavDestination = ScreenDestination<SearchProductScreenRoute> { NavigationSetup(navigator = koinInject()) SearchProductsScreen() }
+NavEventNavigatortoNavHostcomposable, make sure there are property calls toNavigationSetup(navigator).
+For example, we can callNavigationSetup(navigator)in each destination composable.@JvmField val StartScreenDestination: NavDestination = ScreenDestination<StartScreenRoute> { NavigationSetup(navigator = koinInject()) StartScreen() } @JvmField val SearchProductScreenDestination: NavDestination = ScreenDestination<SearchProductScreenRoute> { NavigationSetup(navigator = koinInject()) SearchProductsScreen() }👉 Check out scoped navigator sample for more information.

 3.2.
 Android¶